Unsupervised Spike Depth Estimation via Cross-modality Cross-domain Knowledge Transfer: Method

-Spike camera utilizes photo receptions to capture natural lights which are converted to voltage under integration of time series $t$.
-Once the voltage at a certain sensing unit reaches a threshold $\Theta$, a one-bit spike is fired and the voltage is reset to zero at the same time \cite{9181055}.
+\textbf{Neuromorphic spike data} \quad Spike camera utilizes photo receptions to capture natural lights which are converted to voltage under integration of time series $t$.
+Once the voltage at a certain sensing unit reaches a threshold $\Theta$, a one-bit spike is fired and the voltage is reset to zero~\cite{9181055}.

-The above formula reveals the basic working pipeline of the spike camera, where $I(i,j)$ represents the luminance of pixel $(i,j)$, and ${t_0}^{pre}_{i,j}$ represents the time that fires the last spike at pixel$(i,j)$.
-The spike fires when the accumulation of luminance reaches the threshold, capturing high frequency frames up to 40000 Hz \cite{zhu2020retina, Zhao_2021_CVPR}.
-Following previous works \cite{hu2021optical, zhu2021neuspike}, we simulate and synthesize the spike frames from open source datasets under the work flow of spike camera.
-Then, we split the spike sequence into streams $I^{spike} = H \times W \times T$, $H$ and $W$ represent the height and width of spike frames, under the temporal resolution $T$.
+The Eq. \ref{eq1} reveals the basic working pipeline of the spike camera, where $I(i,j)$ represents the luminance of pixel $(i,j)$ and ${t_0}^{pre}_{i,j}$ represents the time that fires the last spike at pixel$(i,j)$.
+The spike fires when the accumulation of luminance reaches the threshold, capturing high frequency frames up to 40000 Hz~\cite{zhu2020retina, Zhao_2021_CVPR}.
+Following previous works~\cite{hu2021optical, zhu2021neuspike}, we simulate the spike frames from open source datasets under the work flow of spike camera.
+Then, we split the spike sequence into streams $I^{spike} = H \times W \times T$, $H$ and $W$ represent the height and width of spike frames, under the temporal resolution $T$~\cite{wang2022learning,zhang2022spike}.